interactive-sonification/pya/README.md

 <!-- **Disclaimer**: We are currently making sure that pya can be uploaded to PyPI, until then clone the master branch and from inside the pya directory install via `pip install -e .` -->

 **Note**: pya can be installed using **pip**.
 But pya uses PyAudio for audio playback and record, and PyAudio 0.2.11 has yet to fully support Python 3.7.
 So using pip install with Python 3.7 may encounter issues such as portaudio.
-Solution

-Use pip to install pya via

-    pip install pya

-**Note**: pya requires PyAudio, for playback and record, which in turn requires portaudio.
-Since PyAudio 0.2.11 has yet to fully support Python 3.7, you maybe encounter portaudio related error under Python 3.7.
-Lower versions of Python should be fine.
-A few solutions are:
+Solutions are:

 1. Anaconda can install non-python packages, so that the easiest way (if applicable) would be to